 The image of an ecosystem is especially appropriate here, since both the established company who acts as gardener and steward of this ecosystem, and partners who form part of the garden, want the ecosystem to flourish.
 It is in the interest of all parties to tend to and grow the best ecosystem possible.

 When partners in an ecosystem view their working-together as akin to growing a garden, everyone wins.
 By setting up an ecosystem, large companies cultivate a kernel of innovation that will grow into sustainable competitive advantage in the long-term.
 Likewise, startups and scale-ups will harvest the insights and mentorship that these experienced corporate giants have to offer for years to come.

 If you want to create or become part of a Workero-facilitated ecosystem, start here.

-For more information on joining the the ecosystem as a startup or scale-up, or to open up your own virtual and or physical garden/ecosystem, contact us at email@example.com.
+For more information on joining the the corporate accelerator program as a startup or scale-up, or to open up your own virtual and or physical garden/ecosystem, contact us at email@example.com.